Tupadły, Pomeranian Voivodeship

-Tupadły is a village in the administrative district of Gmina Władysławowo, within Puck County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km north-west of Władysławowo, 14 km north-west of Puck, and 55 km north-west of the regional capital Gdańsk.
+Tupadły (Tupadel, 1942–45 Rixfelde) is a village in the administrative district of Gmina Władysławowo, within Puck County, Pomeranian Voivodeship, in northern Poland.
 It is located within the historic region of Pomerania.
 Prior to January 1, 2015, it was a part of the town Władysławowo.

 Tupadły was a royal village of the Polish Crown, administratively located in the Puck County in the Pomeranian Voivodeship.